Levelling up: the growth of the UK video game space

 As displayed in both graphs, a wide range of other industries/sectors are linked to video games, either indirectly, such as because the company has several different focuses, or directly, by supplying the required technology, for example.

-It is unsurprising that nearly a third of companies represented here have a connection to mobile apps, given their continuing rise in popularity.
+It is unsurprising that over a third of companies represented here have a connection to mobile apps, given their continuing rise in popularity.
 Mobile gaming evolved from simple, text-based games thanks to the introduction of smartphones that allowed for more complex and engaging mobile games to be made by providing a platform with powerful processors, high-resolution screens, and advanced touch interfaces.
-According to a report by Newzoo, mobile gaming will account for 49% of this year’s global revenue of the games sector at $92.6bn.
+According to a report by Newzoo, mobile gaming had a global revenue of $189B in 2025, with it predicted to reach $207bn by 2028.

 Company profiles